vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 the left side).
 The extent to which I noticed the pain during my daily activities also seemed to reduce slightly.

+### Thirty-three days later (2024-08-20)

+This summary was added the afternoon of the next day (2024-08-21).

+Ny symptoms stayed mostly similar to the past few days: I did not have any noticeable gas, reflux, stomach rumble, or perceived constipation/tenesmus.
+I had continued mild pain, ranging from a 0 to a 1, in the same area as the previous day: below the belly button in the center and slight left, and occasionally shifting to the right area.

+There were large parts of the day where the pain wasn't noticeable, and even periods of the day where I could not even notice anything unusual even after trying to focus on the area (unless I tensed it).

 ## Current learnings

 I was updating [best practices around abdominal